elasmo4/Biodiversity-Dashboard/README.md

 > Credit: Tasha Christensen
 >
-> Usage: Edudcational purposes only
+> Usage: Educational purposes only
 >
 > References: Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
 Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/
 >